-Based upon our current operating plan, we expect that our cash, cash equivalents and marketable securities as of December 31, 2022, will enable us to fund our operating expenses and capital expenditures requirements into 2025.
+Based on our current business plan, we believe that existing cash, cash equivalents, and marketable securities will be sufficient to fund our obligations for at least twelve months from the issuance of these consolidated financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.